stevemussmann/BA3-SNPS-autotune/README.md

 * **infile.immanc.finalParams.txt**: This file contains the final values for the m, a, and f mixing parameters needed to run BA3-SNPS.
 * **infile.indiv.txt**: This is the indiv file produced by the final run of BA3-SNPS.
 * **infile.trace.txt**: This is the trace file produced by the final run of BA3-SNPS.

+## Development History and Bug Fixes:
+2019-02-16:
+* Converted the program to support Python3
+* Added a function to check for a BA3-SNPS installation